behave/behave/docs/gherkin.rst

 Text
 """"

-Any consistently indented text following a step which does not itself start with a Gherkin keyword will be associated with the step.
+Any text block following a step wrapped in ``"""`` lines will be associated with the step.
 This is the one case where indentation is actually parsed: the leading whitespace is stripped from the text, and successive lines of the text should have at least the same amount of whitespace as the first line.

 So for this rather contrived example: